 (2) Any person proposing a Type 3 or 4 change must submit an application for either a construction ACDP, new permit, or permit modification, whichever is appropriate.

-(3) The Department must be notified of any corrections and revisions to the plans and specifications upon becoming aware of the changes.
+(3) The owner of operator must notify DEQ of any corrections and revisions to the plans and specifications upon becoming aware of the changes.

 (4) Where a permit issued in accordance with OAR 340 divisions 216 or 218 includes construction approval for future changes for operational flexibility, the notice requirements in this rule are waived for the approved changes.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 Stat.
 Auth.: ORS 468 & ORS 468A Stats.
 Implemented: ORS 468 & ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01